No results were found...

 Christmas is one of the busiest shopping periods of the year.
 As a business looking to make the most of the opportunity, it’s easy to forget that Christmas is also a time to take a break, think of others, and spend time with those close to you.

-With that in mind, consider spending a minute to send your subscribers a Merry Christmas message.
-Whether you make it fun or sincere, your customers will appreciate the time you took to send the message.
+With that in mind, consider sending your subscribers a Merry Christmas message.
+Whether you make it fun or sincere, your customers will appreciate the holiday wishes.

 Christmas email from Thortful with a red background